sdjeffal/camagru/README.md

 ## Installation

-- To install the database, you must configure the path-project/application/config/database.php file.
+- To install the database, you must configure the path-project/application/config/database.php file

-- Open the shell.
+- Open the shell

 - php -n path-project/application/config/setup.php